 When an individual suffers a severe TBI, he or she may experience all of the symptoms of a minor or moderate TBI, yet to a further extent and longer duration.
 However, a severe TBI is much more likely to result in permanent disfigurement or disability.
 This injury can cause a large number of cognitive, physical, and psychological disabilities.

-At Willoughby Brod, LLP, our legal team has decades of experience representing individuals who have suffered brain injuries in personal injury claims and families who have lost loved ones to injuries that include TBIs in wrongful death suits.
+At the Brod Law Firm, our legal team has decades of experience representing individuals who have suffered brain injuries in personal injury claims and families who have lost loved ones to injuries that include TBIs in wrongful death suits.
 We are here to put our knowledge, experience, and resources to work for you.

-Call Willoughby Brod, LLP today or contact us online to schedule your free case evaluation.
+Call Brod Law Firm today or contact us online to schedule your free case evaluation.